-Draco floundered for words, his mouth actually imitating a fish quite accurately, begging his father to say something.
-The blonde man seemed to crumble, his face collapsing into his hands, a weak sigh escaping his chalky lips.
+Draco floundered for words, his mouth actually imitating a fish quite accurately, and not in that general simile sort of way that wishy-washy authors throw about cheaply either.
+He was agog.
+Begging his father to say something.
+Lucius seemed to crumble, his face collapsing into his hands, a weak sigh escaping his chalky lips.

 "That boy is going to be the death of me," he finally stated.